-A complete 2.9 CM crystal of Rhodonite is perched above a smaller 2.3 CM crystal resting on Calcite matrix.
+A complete 2.9 cm crystal of Rhodonite is perched above a smaller 2.3 CM crystal resting on Calcite matrix.
 Nicely exposed, the Calcite has not been acid "melted" so this is fully natural.
-An affordable classic specimen with good color, form and in nice condition, these are getting quite
+An affordable classic specimen with good color, form and in nice condition, these are getting quite hard to find in any decent condition.

 Rhodonite (gemmy crystals) on Galena